SimonMossmyr/w3x-spec/w3e.md

 ### Water level
 Water level is stored just like ground height.
 The highest bit (bit 15) is used for the boundary flag 1.

+### Ground and cliff texture variation
+The highest 5 bits of this byte is ground texture variation, and the lowest 3 bits are cliff variation.
+They can be extracted with `c & 0xF8` and `c & 0x7` respectively.

 ## Tilepoint data example
 Example: `51 21 00 62 56 84 13`